ckaestne/seaibib/README.md

 > Position paper framing the positive contributions software architecture can bring to building ML systems.
 Argues for architecture as a coordination point between disciplines and for observability as a key quality driver.

+Shankar, Shreya, Rolando Garcia, Joseph M. Hellerstein, and Aditya G. Parameswaran. "[Operationalizing machine learning: An interview study](https://arxiv.org/abs/2209.09125)." *arXiv preprint arXiv:2209.09125* (2022).

+> Interview study with 18 participants on MLOps, eliciting pain points and practices.
+Decent overview and introduction to MLOps practices.
+Entirely model-centric focused on deploying a model and pipeline, not the rest of the system using the model.
+Emphasizing the need for engineering and organizational interventions and a few engineering tradeoffs.

 ### 6.1.
 Model API Documentation

 Mitchell, Margaret, Simone Wu, Andrew Zaldivar, Parker Barnes, Lucy Vasserman, Ben Hutchinson, Elena Spitzer, Inioluwa Deborah Raji, and Timnit Gebru. "[Model cards for model reporting](https://arxiv.org/abs/1810.03993)."
 In *Proceedings of the conference on fairness, accountability, and transparency*, pp. 220-229.
 2019.